Updated July, 2020

 Were you unsure about some of your answers?
 Projection and control of family living expenses is difficult without records of past spending habits.
-Many farm record books contain sections for recording living expenses.
-Programs are available for home computers, which make it easy to sort and summarize expenditures.
-However, both handwritten and computer records need to be updated regularly.
+Many farm record books and computer systems contain sections for recording living expenses.
+Whether handwritten, online banking, or computer systems are used to track family living expenses, both farm and family records need to be updated regularly.

 You may need to adjust last year’s expenses due to changes in the family situation, such as a child entering school or a debt being repaid.
 Adjust for inflation by increasing the previous year’s expenditures by a projected rate.

-What expenditures did you make last year, such as for a car, furnace or preschool tuition, that you will not have to make this year?
+What expenditures did you make last year, such as for a vehicle, furnace, or preschool tuition, that you will not have to make this year?

 What expenditures will you have this year, such as school lunches, car payments, and dental work, that you did not have last year?

 Do you have separate bank accounts for family and business expenditures?